sfmohame/Chatbot/README.txt

-ADD:
-- Sadeeque Mohamed
-- 87394352
 -The file to run is "chatbot.py" and the cache data are in "cache.json"
-- The Program is the DarkSkyNet project and it should run according to the Final Project guidelines

 Below are few of the accepted prompts: